-In April this year, the Department of Corrective Services commenced a review of its existing business model.
+In April this year, the Queensland Corrective Services commenced a review of its existing business model.
 The aim of the review was to develop a revised and revitalised model, which would better equip the Department to meet its present and future challenges.

 This review is a contemporary look at the Department's operations and builds upon the work of previous reviews undertaken since 1988.
 The Department of Corrective Services has established itself as a world leader in corrections, committed to processes of continuous improvement to ensure the ongoing enhancement of the State's correctional system.(PDF link)